hlml-toronto/studyGroup/README.md

 ### Adding/editing members

-Member information can be found in /\_data/members.yml .
+Member information can be found in /\_data/members.yml.
+The data is in YAML format, which is pretty straightforward.
+If you want to add any new keys for functionalities, be my guest!

 ### Any other changes to the website

+Once you've made any changes and are happy with how it turned out, use git to commit your changes and push the code back to the remote repo.
+The changes should take a couple of minutes to appear live.

 This is meant to be a collaborative group and, as such, the building of the website is similarly a cooperative process.
 If there are elements you want to add, play around with and change... be my guest!
-Feel free to contact Jeremy for any help.
+Feel free to contact me (Jeremy) for any help you need or if you have ideas on what can be changed.

 ## Mozilla Study Groups